 - Who invented Tactrol?

 Petro-Canada did.
-It is our own unique formulation, which we produce within our own company.
-No other company uses Tactrol except Petro-Canada.
+It is our own unique formulation and no other company uses Tactrol except Petro-Canada.

 - Is Tactrol available in WinterGas?

 Yes, Tactrol is available in WinterGas, Petro-Canada's gasoline specifically designed to meet Canadian driving conditions head on and to help drivers handle even the roughest and harshest Canadian winters.
 WinterGas is available during winter months.

 - Why is Petro-Canada participating in the Top Tier Detergent Program?

 Petro-Canada has shown leadership with regards to detergents in gasoline for many years and that will continue.
 Becoming Top Tier certified is a continuation of that leadership position.